 This 1st Public Consultation allowed stakeholders, directly or indirectly affected by the BCI Standard implementation, to provide input.
 During this period, a large number of stakeholders were consulted and many provided input either through online consultation tools or national stakeholder outreach activities organized in BCI countries.
 BCI received 33 completed comment forms.

 2nd BCI Standard Setting and Revision Committee Meeting

 Members representing each membership category had a fruitful exchange of ideas about the best ways to improve the Standard in light of input received from stakeholders during the last consultation.
 An agreement was reached on certain aspects related to the structure and content of the draft document including: inclusion of a 7th principle dedicated to management practices, ways to address climate change, a reinforced approach towards pesticides, the adoption of a more holistic approach towards environmental values management (water, soil, biodiversity), and a new land-use change approach, among other things.

-BCI held a consultation with Implementing Partners on 10 – 11 June in Hong-Kong where all partners had the opportunity to get updated and provide feedback on the latest version of the second draft.
-Participants were organized into four groups and discussed suggested changes related to the following:
+BCI held a consultation with Implementing Partners on 10 – 11 June in Hong-Kong where all had the opportunity to get updated and provide feedback on the latest version of the second draft.
+Participants were organised into four groups and discussed suggested changes related to the following:

-All input received during the meeting was collected and will be considered as we prepare the final draft of the revised Principles and Criteria.
-A report on the Implementing Partners consultation will be released within the next weeks.
+All input received during the meeting was collected and has been considered in the preparation of the final draft of the revised Principles and Criteria.

 During that period, some key partners and external experts were identified to further define and develop work streams on environmental principles, notably water stewardship, land use change approach and biodiversity management plan components based on input received from the first consultation and the Partners workshop in Hong-Kong.
 Active collaboration with experts like Water Footprint Network and the HCV Resource Network allowed to significantly progress on Principle 2 and 4 in particular.